About the Apocrypha

 What is the Apocrypha?

 The Apocrypha are "Books of the Bible" that not every branch of the Faith accepts as Scripture.
-When the Bible was originally compiled in the fourth century, they were included as part of the Old Testament.
-As time went on, they began to fall out of favor, and during the Protestant Reformation, the Reformers raised the question of whether or not these books belonged in the Biblical Canon.
+They were included as part of the Old Testament when the Bible was originally compiled in the fourth century, but by the time of the Protestant Reformation, they had already fallen out of favor for one reason or another.

-During the Reformation, Martin Luther assembled and published the Luther Bible, which became a template for many of the Bibles that followed.
-In his edition of the Bible, he moved these contested Books out of the Old Testament and placed them in their own section, which he labeled "Apocrypha".
+One of the questions raised by the Reformers was the validity of the Scriptures, as there were concerns about the authenticity of some parts of the Bible.
+Eventually, Martin Luther assembled and published the Luther Bible, which became a template for many of the Bibles that followed.
+In his edition of the Bible, these contested Books were moved out of the Old Testament and placed in their own section, which he labeled "Apocrypha".
 Later publishers followed his arrangement, and the name has stuck.

-During the Reformation, Martin Luther assembled and published the Luther Bible, which became a template for many of the Bibles that followed.
-In his edition of the Bible, he moved these contested Books out of the Old Testament and placed them in their own section, which he labeled "Apocrypha".
+One of the questions raised by the Reformers was the validity of the Scriptures, as there were concerns about the authenticity of some parts of the Bible.
+Eventually, Martin Luther assembled and published the Luther Bible, which became a template for many of the Bibles that followed.
+In his edition of the Bible, these contested Books were moved out of the Old Testament and placed in their own section, which he labeled "Apocrypha".
 Later publishers followed his arrangement, and the name has stuck.

 Added or Removed?

-If you've ever spent time listening to Catholics and Protestants bicker, there's a good chance that you'll have heard these accuse each other of altering the Bible.
-Since our Faith is based on the Bible's contents, changing the Bible - especially when done to promote an agenda - always leads to problems.
-But, since these Books are not universally accepted, people regularly argue that the other side has either added to or removed from the Scriptures.
+If you've ever spent time listening to Catholics and Protestants bicker, there's a good chance that you'll have heard someone accuse the other side of altering the Bible.
+Since our Faith is based on the Bible's contents, changing the Bible - especially when done to promote an agenda - will always lead to problems.
+Since these Books are not universally accepted, both sides have reason to argue that the other side has changed the Scriptures for some reason or another.

 And from certain points of view, both of them are right.

-Thoughout most of recorded history, the church didn't really give the Apocrypha the same level of authority as the rest of Scripture.
+Throughout most of recorded history, Christians never really give the Apocrypha the same level of authority as the rest of Scripture.
 Instead of viewing these Books as divinely inspired, they were treated as useful reading.
-This changed during the Protestant Reformation, as the Council of Trent responded to the growing critisim by officially declaring these Books to be part of the Bible's Canon.
-Because of this, we can legitametely say that the Catholic Church elevated the Apocrypha to roughly the same status as the rest of Scripture - they just did it long after the Apocrypha was already in widespread use.
+This changed during the Protestant Reformation, as the Council of Trent responded to the growing criticism by officially declaring these Books to be part of the Bible's Canon.
+Because of this, we can legitimately say that the Catholic Church elevated the Apocrypha to roughly the same status as the rest of Scripture - they just did it long after the Apocrypha was already in widespread use.

-At the same time, since the Reformers moved these Books out of the Old Testament and later Protestant publishers stopped printing the Apocrypha altogether, we can also say that they removed parts of the Bible - it's just that they removed the parts they believed shouldn't have been included in the first place.
+At the same time, since the Reformers moved these Books out of the Old Testament and later publishers stopped printing the Apocrypha altogether, we can also say that they removed parts of the Bible.

 And from certain points of view, both of them are right.

-Thoughout most of recorded history, the church didn't really give the Apocrypha the same level of authority as the rest of Scripture.
+Throughout most of recorded history, Christians never really give the Apocrypha the same level of authority as the rest of Scripture.
 Instead of viewing these Books as divinely inspired, they were treated as useful reading.
-This changed during the Protestant Reformation, as the Council of Trent responded to the growing critisim by officially declaring these Books to be part of the Bible's Canon.
-Because of this, we can legitametely say that the Catholic Church elevated the Apocrypha to roughly the same status as the rest of Scripture - they just did it long after the Apocrypha was already in widespread use.
+This changed during the Protestant Reformation, as the Council of Trent responded to the growing criticism by officially declaring these Books to be part of the Bible's Canon.
+Because of this, we can legitimately say that the Catholic Church elevated the Apocrypha to roughly the same status as the rest of Scripture - they just did it long after the Apocrypha was already in widespread use.

-At the same time, since the Reformers moved these Books out of the Old Testament and later Protestant publishers stopped printing the Apocrypha altogether, we can also say that they removed parts of the Bible - it's just that they removed the parts they believed shouldn't have been included in the first place.
+At the same time, since the Reformers moved these Books out of the Old Testament and later publishers stopped printing the Apocrypha altogether, we can also say that they removed parts of the Bible.

 Should the Apocrypha be considered Canon?